juanpallotta/LPP/README.md

 * `numEventsToAvg_PDL1`: Time averaging for L1 data level products.
 This parameters tell to `lidarAnalysis_PDL1` the numbers of the adjacents lidar profiles to average producing one merged profile.
 After this, the `time` dimension in the NetCDF file for the L1 data products will be reduced by `numEventsToAvg_PDL1` times.
 The averaging is applied to the L0 lidar profiles matrix.

-* `indxWL_PDL1`: An index (starting from 0) of the channel to use in cloud-mask production.
+* `indxWL_PDL1`: An index (starting from 0) of the channel to use in layer-mask production.
 It is recommended to use an elastic lidar channel and the highest wavelength in the file for better cloud discrimination.

 * `Path_To_Molecular_File`: Path to the plain-text, comma-sepparated file containing the radiosonde/model data.
 This file must contain the altitude, temperature and pressure of the radiosonde/model used for the computation of the alpha and beta molecular profiles.
 The units of these variables are described in the comments of the setting file: altitude in meters (above sea level), temperature in Kelvin and pressure in hecto-Pascals.
 This repository has a sample file of US standard model (file `/LPP/Lidar_Analysis_PDL1/MolData/US-StdA_DB_CEILAP.csv`).
 The radiosonde/model file must be headerless, and the column order of each parameter (height, temperature and pressure) are described in the following variables (`Range_column_index_in_File`, `Temp_column_index_in_File` and `Pres_column_index_in_File`).
 * `Range_column_index_in_File`: Column index of the radiosonde/model file containing the range values.
 For this example, index 0 (first column).